QMENTA/qmenta-sdk-tool-tutorial/README.md

 ## Running the tool

-After the completion of the three steps the tool is ready to be run from the platform.
+After the completion of the three steps, the tool is ready to be run from the platform.

 To do so, you can go to **My Data** in the platform, select a subject that contains the necessary files to run the tool (properly tagged) and click on **Start Analysis**.
 Then select your tool, choose the parameters you want it to run with and optionally add a name and a description to the analysis.
 Click on **Start Analysis** when the configuration is ready.